 The Cold Hard Truth

-But the reality is, these kinds of DIY parties often don’t save much (if any) money.
+Even worse, these kinds of DIY parties often don’t save much (if any) money.

 Sure, homemade cake ingredients didn’t cost much…but sometimes they don’t cost less than a simple store-bought option either.